 Acceptance of Graduate Students by the Department of Soil and Crop Sciences is based on:

-- A complete application through the Apply Texas on line application process
+- A complete application through the Texas A&M Graduate Application Service on-line application process

 - The statement of purpose describing the student’s career goals and background information